Take a quick QUIZ before going through the lesson to check yourselves

 how much you know about the Dummy Subject ‘ There ‘

-In our last lesson, we studied about DIFFERENT USES OF ‘ IT ‘as a Subject.
+In the last lesson, we studied DIFFERENT USES OF ‘ IT ‘as a Subject.

 i.e the first kind of ‘Dummy Subject ‘.
 This lesson will be continued with